 No doubt legalising cycling on pavements greatly extended the usefulness of bicycles and allow many elderly riders to avoid risky roads without breaking the law.
 This is a ‘Great leap’ of cycling in Singapore.

+One example of the “inaccurate rules” is the new speed limit of 10 km/h on the pavement.
 In a Facebook post, AMAP member Steven Lim defended the new speed limit of 10 kph, suggesting the only options are a total ban or reduce the speed limit.
 But this is not true.